Do you want healthier, shinier hair?

 Look no further…you need a hair rinse.

-I started using a homemade rinse quite awhile ago to remove build up from hair products.
+I started using a homemade apple cider vinegar rinse quite awhile ago to remove build up from hair products.

 But I've learned that there are more reasons to use them.